SachaCardonna/SachaCardonna.github.io/_pages/research.md

   </summary>

   <div class="pub-abstract">
     In the following section, we introduce Monolithic DG-FV subcell convex property preserving schemes for the two-dimensional nonlinear shallow water equations.
 This method is grounded in a Discontinuous Galerkin (DG) formalism with an arbitrary order of accuracy and interprets the DG scheme as a Finite-Volume (FV)-like approach on a sub-partition, characterized by reconstructed high-order interface fluxes.
 A significant advancement of this method is the incorporation of blended fluxes, which are convex combinations of the reconstructed and first-order FV fluxes.
-The blending coefficients are meticulously computed for each time step and each subcell interface to ensure adherence to several critical convex properties, including the discrete maximum principle, water-height positivity, and entropy preservation.<br>
+The blending coefficients are meticulously computed for each time step and each subcell interface to ensure adherence to several critical convex properties, including the discrete maximum principle, water-height positivity, and entropy preservation.<br> <br>
 Moreover, our approach maintains compatibility with the preservation of motionless steady states at the subcell level, contingent upon the precise reconstruction of local mean-values of the solution on the sub-partition, drawing on the methodologies suggested in previous studies.
 We undertake a thorough assessment of these new Monolithic DG-FV convex property preserving schemes to ascertain their effectiveness in mitigating nonphysical instabilities near discontinuities, maintaining positive mean water height values on the sub-partition.
   </div>